Build Your XC Team’s Summer Base with Precision

 Should I lift weights during cross country summer training?

 Coach Saltmarsh specializes in high school distance running and athlete development.
 With a focus on data-driven training and consistent progression, this site provides the tools and insights coaches and athletes need to reach their peak performance.
-This app was built to solve a common problem for coaches: making running math simple, making the progression appropriate, and making summer training individualized and optimized for every runner on your team.
+This tool was built to solve a common problem: making running math simple, making the progression appropriate, and making summer training individualized for every runner on your team.

 Looking for more training resources?
 Explore the Training Articles or view Coaching Resources.